 PEER REVIEW PROCESS

-SAKI is published twice a year, in period January-June and July-December.
+SAKI is published twice a year, in the period January-June and in July-December.

 OPEN ACCESS POLICY

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.